HDFGroup/vol-cache/docs/source/overview.rst

 In the parallel read case, the main idea is to cache the dataset to the fast-storage layer first and then read them directly from the there for future requests.

 For node-local storage, we divide the dataset into equal partitions, and predetermine where to cache each of the partitions.
 We use one-sided RMA for efficient remote data access.
-First, memory-mapped files are created on the node-local storage, one per process, each of size equal to the size of the dataset partition to be cached.We then associate the mmap pointer to a MPI Window.
+First, memory-mapped files are created on the node-local storage, one per process, each of size equal to the size of the partition to be cached.
+We then associate the mmap pointer to a MPI Window to expose a portion of the storage to other processes.
 All the processes can then access data from remote nodes using RMA calls such as MPI_Put and MPI_Get.

 .. image:: images/read.png

-For global storage, we create another HDF5 file on the global storage, and data is cached to the global storage using HDF5 dataset write function.
-For any future read request, data will be read directly from the HDF5 file on the global storage.
+For global storage, we create another HDF5 file on the global storage, and data is cached to the global storage using HDF5 dataset write function from native dataset VOL. For any future read request, data will be read directly from the HDF5 file on the global storage.

 ---------------------
 Targeted workloads